 ALBERT BAIRD CUMMINS

 CHARACTER SKETCH

 OLIVER P. NEWMAN

 Albert B. Commiss is an American. cessors.
 We Americans have taken the Latin's emotion without his allly sentimentalism.
 From John Bull we have inherited inour sense of humor, but has kept for the HIS short sentence comes nearer de- native Irish the shiftlessness that is wedded scribing lowa's chief executive to it over there.
 We have robbed the Gerthan any other thing which can be man of his easy-going view of life, but have written or told of him.
 By Ameri- let him keep his phiegm.
 The Dutch have can, I mean a man in whom is em- taught us thrift without imparting to us one bodied the best qualities our cosmopolitan ounce of stupidity.
 Our aggressiveness we race has drawn from its multitude of prede- owe to no one race or nation.
 It is our own, developed through four hundred years of

 Every once in a while some man in whom tellect and left him alone with his billed these qualities are developed to a high destubbornness.
 Emerald's Isle has sent us gree forces his head and shoulders out if

 Iowa Federation Bulletin

-On Page 3, Last Column, Read "Our Oaward March"

 Published by the Iowa Federation of Women's Clubs

 The President's Letter

-it is a pleasante, from he had be true for two and that the work of the Fredrikass using already forward; that it is not aly growing in numbers, but that the others departments, under efficient monities leadership, are group/living pirelid definite work, illimpose at one of this but in gained in the notes
+it is a pleasante, how he had be true of that the nurse of the Federation using already forward; that it is not aly growing in numbers, but that the others departments, under efficient monities leadership, are grouplined provide definite work, dilimpose at one of this but in gained in the notes

 from the district.

 More and more, so the Pedepation of the medical in properties and solve in properties as a Peal for a soil factor in our rice and public affairs, its respectation to maght by brainlakers, otherwises and of other organizations than our new all this means.
-If is true, an increasing terfice of correspondence and offer, has a poster also decreasing experiments to tillie the abounding remarces of energy of infusion found in nor frierwise into he the Creater form horizing he being to be the emission of their magazine to proved phone of Federation wars.
-You don't detail out details and beating as well as the problem, spake or the posificynes held in connecting with the share course at the State College of Atom, and the manner of the Atom, Error State and the manner of the Atom, and the manner of the Atom, and and another atom, a
+If is true, an increasing terfice of correspondence and offer, has a poster also decreasing experiments to tillie the abounding remarcs of energy of infusion found in mer frierwish into he the Creater form horizon to being to be the emission of their magazine to proved phone of Federation wars.
+You don't detail need by the file and Mrs. Earling so well as the problem, spake or the posificynee held in connection with the chief course at the State College of Atom, and the manner of the Atom, Error State and the manner of the Atom, and the manner of the Atom, and and another atom, a